amuhak/MATH1554/Symmetric Matrices/Constrained Optimization.md

 # Repeated Eigenvalue
 If we have repeated eigenvalues then, the min and max values are found using the same prosses.
-The locations are the span of all the eigenvectors of the corresponding min or max eigenvalue.
+The locations are the span of all the normalized eigenvectors of the corresponding min or max eigenvalue.